Before You Go

 1175 W. Route 66, Flagstaff, AZ 86001

-The DoubleTree also offers complimentary van transportation from the airport and Amtrak station.
-Call the hotel upon arrival for pick-up.
+The DoubleTree Hotel offers complimentary van transportation to the airport between 8 AM and 8 PM.

 Please Note: This hike should only be undertaken by those in very good physical condition.
 It is not recommended for anyone who is in poor general health, is elderly, has heart or lung disease, is overweight, or is not physically fit.
 If you have any of these conditions or are unsure whether you are in good enough shape for this hike, we strongly urge you to get your physician’s approval for this trip.

 Duffels going In-Bound by mule need to be reserved for drop off at the BOAT BEACH (not Phantom Ranch).
+Only one (1) duffel per person can be accommodated.
 Contact Xanterra Parks & Resorts (888-297-2757) right away for information about the mule duffel service.
 It is mandatory you contact our office if you reserve the duffel service.
-Otherwise we cannot guarantee we will be able to accommodate the logistical considerations related to the additional service.
+Otherwise, we cannot guarantee we will be able to accommodate the logistical considerations related to the additional service.
 You are also responsible for providing your own duffel for this service.
 It needs to be completely collapsible to be rolled up and packed in your waterproof bag while on the river.

 Mule Ride Into the Canyon